 - 3 cups well-cooked pinto beans (from about 1 cup raw),

-- One 4-ounce can chopped mild green chilis,
+or one 4-ounce can chopped mild green chiles

 - 2 to 4 tablespoons minced fresh cilantro, to taste